Multiplicity of solutions for fractional Schr\"odinger systems in $\mathbb{R}^{N}$: Introduction

-To the best of our knowledge, there are few results on the nonlocal systems involving the fractional Laplacian in the literature \cite{cdeng, choi, FMPS, glz, lm, ww}, and the results presented here seems to be new in nonlocal framework.
+To the best of our knowledge, there are few results on the nonlinear systems involving the fractional Laplacian in the literature \cite{cdeng, LMBZ, lm, ww} and the results presented here seems to be new in the nonlocal framework.

 In order to state the main theorems obtained in this work, we come back to our problem \eqref{Pgamma}, and we introduce the assumptions on the potentials $V$, $W$ and the function $Q$.\\ Firstly, we define the following constants